Adair County R-1 School District

-Adair County R-1, also known as Novinger R-1 is a public school district located in Adair County, Missouri.
+Adair County R-1 School District, also known as Novinger R-1 is a public school district located in Adair County, Missouri.
 It serves a largely rural population in western Adair County, along with the town of Novinger, Missouri, providing pre-Kindergarten through 12th grade education.

+In addition to Novinger, the district includes Connelsville.

 History

 The district was formed in the early 1950s as part of Missouri's Education Reformation Act.
 Eight smaller districts, often one-room schools, were reorganized and combined with Novinger school to create the current district.
 The current physical plant was constructed in 1953-1954, with major additions in the early 1970s and late 1990s.
 It houses a pre-Kindergarten / pre-school along with grades K through 6th on the northern end of the building, while graded 7 through 12 occupy the southern end.
 A common cafeteria area in the center serves all students.
 Adair County R-1 participates in the state of Missouri's A+ education program.